vntr-admin/combiner/README.txt

     type: one of JABEJA, HERMES, SPAR, SPAJA, SPARMES or METIS

-    flags: currenly just -n numActions, which limits the run to the first numActions actions (so you needn't run the whole trace).
+    flags: currently just -n numActions, which limits the run to the first numActions actions (so you needn't run the whole trace).

     parameters: type-specific parameters (see next section).